savioazb/exercise/README.md

 ## General info

 This project is an exercise for the Talkdesk recruitment process.
 It should simulate the [customers page](https://www.talkdesk.com/customers/).
+This project was also deployed via Vercel.
+Access it [here](https://www.talkdesk.com/customers/).

 ## Technologies